 Such an exercise will help identify the organization’s needs & priorities.
 Having said that, it is the IT head’s responsibility to implement the ideas and turn them into a reality.

 Many ideas may sound great but are difficult to implement.
-Hence, an IT team leader/department head should also consider the feasibility of an idea understand the long-term consequences before making a decision.
+Hence, an IT team leader/department head should also consider the feasibility of an idea and understand the long-term consequences before making a decision.

-Apart from the feasibility, the responsible person must calculate the ROI, training costs, & the time required to implement such ideas because all these factors will impact revenue & productivity.
+Apart from the feasibility, the responsible person must calculate the ROI, training costs, & time required to implement such ideas because all these factors will impact revenue & productivity.

 To facilitate proper & efficient decision-making, the IT department must work closely with other departments in order to ensure that the investment decisions are in line with the company’s vision & objectives.

 Often, managers/department heads may make decisions based on their understanding and knowledge.
 However, talking to others in the organization will give them a 360-degree view of all business processes.